Addressing posttraumatic stress disorder (PTSD) and trauma in those most affected by COVID–19

 - provide support after someone is exposed to trauma to prevent or reduce its mental health impacts

-This investment aims to support those most impacted by PTSD and trauma and support them on their path to healing.
+This investment aimed to assist those most impacted by PTSD and trauma and support them on their path to healing.

 Funded projects